MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-Introduction.md

 ## Adaptive dialogs defined

-### Why adaptive dialog
+### Why adaptive dialogs
 <!--This needs work-->

-Because adaptive dialogs:
+Adaptive dialogs have many advantages to WaterfallDialogs.
+Primarily, they:

-* Provides the flexibility that enables you to model conversations as a sequence of steps while simultaneously allowing for rules that dynamically adjust to the context.
-This is especially useful when users do not provide the requested information in order or decide to start a new conversation in the middle of an active dialog.
+* Provide flexibility that enables you to dynamically update conversation flow based on context and events.
+This is especially handy when dealing with conversation context switches and interruptions in the middle of a conversation.
-* Supports and sits on top of a rich event system for dialogs, so modeling interruptions, cancellation, and execution planning semantics are a lot easier to describe and manage.
+* Support and sit on top of a rich event system for dialogs, so modeling interruptions, cancellation, and execution planning semantics are a lot easier to describe and manage.
-* Brings input recognition, event handling via rules, model of the conversation (dialog) and output generation into one cohesive, self-contained unit.
+* Bring input recognition and rule-based event handling
+* Combine the conversation model (dialog) and output generation into one cohesive, self-contained unit.
-* Supports extensibility points for recognition, event rules and machine learning.
+* Support extensibility points for recognition, event rules and machine learning.
 * Was designed to be declarative from the start.
 This enables tooling including products like [Bot Framework Composer](https://aka.ms/bf-composer-docs-welcome-page) that provides a visual canvas to model conversations.

 ## Anatomy of an adaptive dialog